-- Option 0: Do nothing (base case) - Option 1: Close Camberwell Green Magistrates Court and Hammersmith Magistrates' and County Court and relocate workloads within the existing London estate.
+Option 0: Do nothing (base case)

+Option 1: Close Camberwell Green Magistrates' Court and Hammersmith Magistrates' and County Court.

-All options have been appraised against HMCTS principles, taking into account operational and access to justice constraints.
-Option 1 is preferred as it best fits the strategic vision of HMCTS and provides the best value of money for the department.
+All options are appraised against HMCTS principles, taking into account operational and access to justice constraints.
+Option 1 is preferred as it best fits the strategic vision of HMCTS and provides the best value for money for the department.